 Cow’s Milk vs. Plant Milk

-Plant milk is starting to become more popular all over the world, while the demand of cow’s milk is decreasing.
+What are the differences of cow’s milk vs. plant milk?
+As plant milk is starting to become more popular all over the world, the demand of cow’s milk is decreasing.
 People are slowly starting to understand that cow’s milk might not be the best for health, the environment and the animals.

 Dairy products can be associated with some health problems.
 Milk is high in cholesterol and saturated fat, of which both have the possibility to increase the risk of cancer, such as prostate and breast cancer.
 Also, dairy products contain hormones, pesticides and puss.

 At the same time consumers might be afraid that by cutting out dairy, they might be missing some important nutrients such as calcium and vitamin b2.
-Let’s have a look at these nutrients in both, cow’s and plant milk.
+Let’s have a look at these nutrients in cow’s milk vs. plant milk.

 Vitamin D is an essential nutrient, which is important for calcium balance, bone metabolism and the immune system.